Insurance “dental services” – Preventive, Basic, Major –

-The category to which a procedure has been assigned typically indicates the amount of coverage (level of benefits) that the policy provides.
+The category to which a procedure has been assigned typically indicates the amount of coverage (level of benefits) that the policy provides for that service.

 While the information we present on this page is typical of most plans, yours may categorize procedures or provide benefits differently.

 A) Preventive dental services.

-You'll probably find that your policy’s coverage and provided benefits for Preventive (and Diagnostic) dental services are comparatively high.
+You’ll probably find that your policy’s coverage and provided benefits for Preventive (and Diagnostic) dental services are comparatively generous.

-It's common for indemnity insurance and preferred-provider (PPO's) plans to provide coverage at around 70 to 80% of your dentist's bill (using either a "UCR" or "Table of Allowances" calculation - see below).
-And in many cases it may even run 100%.
+- It’s common for indemnity insurance and preferred provider (PPO) plans to provide coverage at around 70 to 80% of your dentist’s bill (using either a “UCR” or “Table of Allowances” calculation – see below).
+And in many cases, it may even run 100%.

-You'll need to check your policy to see if its deductible must be met before you receive any benefits.
-In many cases you will not.
+You’ll need to check your policy to see if its deductible must be met before you receive any benefits.
+With many plans, this is not a requirement.

 List of Preventive / Diagnostic dental services.